lucalice/Multiple-Linear-Regression-MLR-/README.md

 You can check your version with the next command:

-If you have more than 1 python version
+If you have more than one python version

 - pythonX --version